DPI-WE/rails-concerns/content.md

-# Using Concerns to Organize and DRY Up Your Code 🧱
+# Using Modules to Organize and DRY Up Your Code 🧱

-## Introduction to Rails Concerns
+## Introduction to Modules
-In your Rails application, you often encounter scenarios where multiple models share the same functionalities.
-Managing these shared functionalities can be cumbersome and might lead to code duplication.
-To tackle this, Rails provides a powerful feature called [Concerns](https://api.rubyonrails.org/v7.0/classes/ActiveSupport/Concern.html).
-This lesson will guide you through understanding Rails concerns, how they work, and how you can utilize them to keep your codebase clean, readable and DRY (Don't Repeat Yourself).
+In your application, you might encounter scenarios where multiple classes share the same functionality.
+Managing this shared functionality can be cumbersome and might lead to code duplication.
+You may also encounter classes that become extremely long and difficult to manage.
+To tackle this, you can add the logic to **Modules** and then mix-in these features as needed.
+This lesson will guide you through understanding Modules, how they work, and how you can utilize them to keep your codebase clean, readable and DRY (Don't Repeat Yourself).

 ## Modules vs Classes
 - **Classes** are used when you need to model objects that have both state (instance variables) and behavior (methods).